catherine-chioma/my-todolist-frontend/README.md

 Open http://localhost:3000 to view the app in your browser.

 🧪 Usage
-Type a new task and click Add
+Type a new task in the input field and click the Add button to add it to your list.

-Click Edit to modify an existing task
+Click the Edit button to modify an existing task.

-Press Enter to save or Escape to cancel edits
+Press Enter to save or Escape to cancel the edit.

-Click Delete to remove a task
+Click the Delete button to remove a task from the list.

 📄 License
 MIT — feel free to use and modify!

 🧠 Notes
-Don’t forget to commit changes with clear messages:
+Ensure to commit your changes with clear messages.
+For example:

 bash
 Copy
 Edit
-git commit -m "Added edit functionality to to-do list" 🙌 Acknowledgements
+git commit -m "Added edit functionality to to-do list" The app allows client-side interactivity, such as editing and deleting tasks, using React hooks like useState.

+🙌 Acknowledgements
 Created using Next.js and inspired by common task manager UIs.

-yaml
-Copy
-Edit

----